Obscuretone/obscuretone.github.io/public/posts/en/eventually_consistent.md

 Candidates respond to the artifact they can see.
 They tailor resumes to the visible requirements, write cover letters to the stated mission, and prepare stories for the listed responsibilities.

-Then, in the interview, they discover the actual role.

-The system has served them a stale read.
+When they discover the actual role during the interview, the system has served them a stale read.

 ## Recruiters Query An Index